-- 1.4 The evening economy of the Borough is principally centred around Tynemouth and Whitley Bay.
-Activity is also centred in areas such as, North Shields and Wallsend.
-These activities support the cultural diversity of the Borough and contribute to its economy.
-However, they may have a negative impact in some areas where crime and disorder can affect residents.

-- 1.5 North Tyneside Council consulted widely in producing this Statement of Licensing Policy (Gambling) including with the following:-
+- 1.5 The Authority consulted widely in producing this Statement of Licensing Policy (Gambling) including with the following:-

 - Northumbria Police

 - The Northumbria Police and Crime Commissioner

 - Owners of premises where gambling activities occur on the premises

 - Representatives of persons carrying on gambling businesses

 - Tyne and Wear Fire and Rescue Service

 - Environmental Health

 - Social Services (Adult Services and Children's Services)

 - Local Planning Authority

 - Her Majesty's Revenue and Customs

 - All holders of current gaming permits

 - CIU Clubs

 - CIU Regional Office

 - Local Solicitors

 - Primary Care Trust

 - Chambers of Trade

 - Citizen's Advice Bureau

 - Disability Organisations

 - All residents in North Tyneside through North Tyneside Council's internet site; the Public Notice Boards at Council offices and local libraries; and through the local press

 - Residents Panel

 - All North Tyneside Councillors

 - Young Mayor

 - Local MPs

-- Local MEPS

 - Colleges / Education Welfare

 - Probation Service

 - Residents Associations

 - Trade Unions

 - Gamblers Anonymous

+- Be GambleAware

-- Gamcare
+- Gam Care

 - Trade Associations connected with the Licensing and Gambling Industry

-- 1.6 Consultation took place between [date] and [date] thus allowing 12 weeks for responding to the consultation.

-- 1.7 The full list of comments made and the consideration by the Authority of those comments is available by request to: Licensing, The Killingworth Site, Harvey Combe, Killingworth, Newcastle upon Tyne, NE12 6UB, or via the Authority's website at: www.northtyneside.gov.uk

-- 1.8 Publication of the policy is advertised on the Authority's website, local newspapers as well as by way of Notices at Customer First Centres.
+- 1.6 Consultation took place between 8 July 2024 and 18 August 2024 thus allowing 6 weeks for responding to the consultation. - 1.7 The full list of comments made and the consideration by the Authority of those comments is available by request to: Licensing, The Killingworth Site, Harvey Combe, Killingworth, Newcastle upon Tyne, NE12 6UB, or via the Authority's website at: www.northtyneside.gov.uk - 1.8 Publication of the policy is advertised on the Authority's website, local newspapers as well as by way of Notices at Customer First Centres.

-The Policy was approved by the Council on ??
-November 2018 and was published via the Authority's website on??
-December 2018.
+The Policy was approved by the Council on 21 November 2024 and was published via the Authority's website on 16 December 2024.

-Should you have any comments as regards this Policy statement please forward these via e-mail or letter to the following contact:

-Name: Joanne Lee
+Should you have any comments as regards this Policy statement please forward these via e-mail or letter to the following contact: Name: Joanne Lee E-mail: Joanne.lee@northtyneside.gov.uk

-E-mail: Joanne.lee@northtyneside.gov.uk